Andy D

 Morticia

-« Reply #239 on: 10:54:55, 03-11-2008 »
+« Reply #239 on: 10:54:55, 03-11-2008 » |

 After much faffing around trying to re-install Real player which appeared to have gone AWOL, I finally managed to listen to tinners earlier.
-Until I had to 'pause' him and then found the sound had gone when i 'un-paused' him Angry I'll try again later.
+Until I had to 'pause' him and then found the sound had gone when i 'un-paused' him I'll try again later.
 However I was suitably impressed with what I did hear.
 A job well done, tinners.
 Seeing that there have been no howls of outrage at TOP about voice, accent, microphone technique, what colour your hair might be etc., then I'd say you were a raging success!
-Wink Full marks Kiss
+Full marks

 Logged